Joseph Danks: Murder of Walter Holt and second trial

 At about 1 AM on September 21, 1990, Danks attracted the attention of a prison guard by claiming that he had killed his cellmate.
 While inspecting his cell, authorities found the body of 67-year-old Walter Holt.
-Early that same morning, while being interviewed on what had happened, Danks stated that he had strangled Holt with a rope made from a sheet late at night, just three hours after he had been placed in his cell and Holt had fallen asleep.
+Early that same morning, while being interviewed, Danks stated that he had strangled Holt with a rope made from a sheet, just three hours after he had been placed in his cell and Holt had fallen asleep.
 His reason for the killing was that until now, he had a cell solely for himself.
 He feigned insanity, claiming that voices of divine origin had ordered him to kill the man, but this claim was not believed, and he was charged with first-degree murder.
 While awaiting trial, he remained in the Institution, where he continued to commit crimes: on November 12, 1991, a correctional officer searched through his cell and found a sharp plastic shank, about five inches long, hidden in the mattress of his bunk.
 On January 23, 1992, correctional officer Albert Carter conducted strip searches on several inmates, one of whom was Joseph Danks.
 During the search, Carter forced the prisoners to undress, and when he removed the handcuffs from Danks and another prisoner, Renaldo Navarez, Danks stabbed Navarez in the head with a piece of metal.

 On January 26, 1992, another correctional officer, James Lundy, noticed smoke coming out of Danks' cell.
 He took the prisoner out and extinguished the fire, which Danks had lit up with papers and newspapers he had been collecting.
-On April 17, correctional officer Monte Gould searched Danks cell and found another plastic shank hidden inside, and on May 12, yet another, shorter shank was found in his bunk.
+On April 17, correctional officer Monte Gould searched Danks' cell and found another plastic shank hidden inside, and on May 12, yet another, shorter shank was found in his bunk.
 On July 12, at lunchtime, Danks attacked one of the guards, David Goodman, hitting him and trying to splash a cup of hot coffee on his face.
 In early 1993, Danks' trial for the murder of Holt began.
-At one of the court sessions, he attacked one of his lawyers, stabbing him with a sharpened piece of wire, which he was able to carry into the courtroom.
-On April 2, 1993, Joseph Danks pleaded guilty to the murder, for which he was sentenced to death.
+At one of the court sessions, he attacked one of his lawyers, stabbing him with a sharpened piece of wire which he had been able to carry into the courtroom.
+On April 2, 1993, Joseph Danks pleaded guilty to the murder; he was sentenced to death.
 In his final statement, Danks expressed no remorse for his actions, claiming that he was "doing God's work" when he killed the elderly man.
 He also threatened the judge and prosecutors and told members of the jury that he openly welcomed being executed.